Synopsis & Forecast, mid-day August 14 1956

 reconstructed from Met Office Daily Aerological record 1st July to 30th September 1956

-Issued at mid-day today Monday 14th August 1956 |
+Issued at mid-day today Monday 14th August 1956

-GENERAL SYNOPTIC DEVELOPMENT A depression in the northern North Sea will move slowly east into south Sweden, and a weak ridge will move into the British isles.
-A small depression about 600 miles west of Ireland is expected to move southeast and probably pass just south of Ireland. |
+A depression in the northern North Sea will move slowly east into south Sweden, and a weak ridge will move into the British isles.
+A small depression about 600 miles west of Ireland is expected to move southeast and probably pass just south of Ireland.

-FOR BRITISH ISLES until
+FORECAST FOR BRITISH ISLES until noon tomorrow

-noon tomorrow General rain in eastern Scotland will gradually give place to bright periods and showers which will also cover the northern half of the British isles.
+General rain in eastern Scotland will gradually give place to bright periods and showers which will also cover the northern half of the British isles.
 Wales and the southern half of England will be dry.
 Showers will die out during the night except in Shetlands.
-It will be rather cool.
-Winds will be west to northwest and strong at first in the north. |

-OUTLOOK
+OUTLOOK FOR

-FOR the following 24 hours:- Cloudy in the south with rain at times, probably dry in the north. |
+Cloudy in the south with rain at times, probably dry in the north.

 Go to synopsis & forecast, mid-day August 13 1956